Babu-Patel-Portfolio/MS1-Easy-Guide-to-Dublin/README.md

 - mobile receiving scores in the 90s for mobile
 - desktop receiving scores in the 90s for desktop

-**W3C HTML Validator**
+- **W3C HTML Validator**

 - Just two errors

-**W3C CSS Validator**
+- **W3C CSS Validator**

-- Gave a number warnings relating to ‘unknown vendor extension’ errors.
-I choose to ignore that warning, as it is to do with the prefixes you are using for different browsers and it is considered best to be using these prefixes than not.
+- Gave a number warnings relating to &#39;unknown vendor extension&#39; errors.
+I choose to ignore that warning, as it is to do with the prefixes you are using for different browsers and it is considered best to be using these prefixes than not

-**Bugs**
+## Bugs

 - When viewing the website on mobile devices the foreground text on images seemed to ‘crowded’.
 - The resolution was to reduce the amount of text, which led to a cleaner look and more concise descriptions.